SFGLab/cudaMMC/README.md

-# cudaMMC - Parallel Multiscale Monte Carlo approach to 3D structure modelling of a human genome
+# cudaMMC - Parallel Multiscale Monte Carlo Approach to 3D Structure Modelling of the Human Genome

+cudaMMC is a GPU-enhanced version of the 3D-GNOME software, which utilizes the Multiscale Monte Carlo approach for 3D chromatin structure modeling.

+For those interested in the previous version, it's hosted on the [Bitbucket repository](https://bitbucket.org/3dome/3dgnome).

+The methodology behind this tool is described in detail in the following publication:
+**Szałaj, P., Tang, Z., Michalski, P., Pietal, M. J., Luo, O. J., Sadowski, M., ... & Plewczynski, D. (2016).** *An integrated 3-dimensional genome modeling engine for data-driven simulation of spatial genome organization.* _Genome research_, 26(12), 1697-1709.

+For a hands-on experience and more details, cudaMMC has been integrated into the [3D-GNOME 3.0 web server](https://3dgnome.mini.pw.edu.pl/help/).

 ## System and hardware requirements
 * UNIX based Operating System